 Built in the late 1800s by William Larnach, this remote castle in Dunedin is said to house many spooky goings on.
 William’s favorite daughter, Kate, is said to haunt the ballroom, which was built to mark her 21st birthday, while her father, who committed suicide after discovering the affair between one of his sons and his third wife, is said to keep a watchful eye over the billiard room.

-Find out more about tailor-made trips to New Zealand..
+Find out more about tailor-made tours to New Zealand.

 7 - The Battlefields, KwaZulu-Natal, South Africa

 The northeastern corner of KwaZulu-Natal has seen clashes between numerous armies.
 Listening to expertly recounted tales of how a hundred British soldiers held off some 4,000 Zulus at Rorke’s Drift during the Zulu war, or learning how Ghandi, Paul Kruger and Winston Churchill were all involved in a desperate struggle for the desolate summit of Spioenkop during the Boar War will leave you engaged, informed and with your spine tingling slightly.

 Find out more about tailor-made tours to South Africa.

 Around 33 km South of Bikaner is the Karni Mata temple, devoted to rats, which attracts pilgrims from all over the state and beyond.
 The rats are believed to be reincarnations of holy individuals, and are expected to be reincarnated again as gifted humans.
 Thousands of rats scurry round the temples, attracted by the gifts of coconuts grains and milk which pilgrims bring.
 This is definitely not for the squeamish, as some of them will inevitably run across your feet, which will of course be bare inside the temple.

 Find out more about tailor-made tours to India.